Asterismm54/Asterismm54/README.md

 I am a fan of projects such as OpenBSD, FreeBSD, PostgreSQL, PostGIS, QGIS, OSCAR EMR, OpenSSL, Hadoop, Spark, LibreOffice, CentOS, Firefox the list goes on..
-Just a big fan of free and open source in general; I support FOSS projects in different ways.
+I support FOSS projects in different ways.

 Beyond the FOSS and GIS inclinations, I have an interest in population health data analysis and health information systems.
 I work at a hospital.